odpi/egeria/open-metadata-implementation/adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/graph-repository-connector/README.md

 The interface to the graph repository is the OMRS MetadataCollection API.
 The graph repository supports almost all of the MetadataCollection API apart from historical queries and undo.

 ## Using the find methods
-The find methods (listed below) use regular expression (regexp) syntax and can be divided into two groups:

-Three of the methods are intended for retrieval of specific entities or relationships.
-In these methods the regexp is matched to the whole value of the property or the whole classification name.
+The find methods (listed below) use regular expression (regexp) syntax.
+They are intended for retrieval of specific entities or relationships and the regexp is always matched to the whole of the property value or classification name.
 * findEntitiesByProperty()
-* findEntitiesByClassification()
 * findRelationshipsByProperty()
-For example, to find an entity with a property value of "coco-asset-123" you would need to specify a regexp that will match the whole string value, e.g. "coco-asset-.*"
-If you only specify a regexp of "coco-asset", it will not match the entity.

-The other methods are for broader search.
-They operate over all string properties of an entity or relationship and will return all entities or relationships for which the regexp matches a substring of the property value.
 * findEntitiesByPropertyValue()
 * findRelationshipsByPropertyValue()
+* findEntitiesByClassification()

+The first two methods accept a map of property names and values that acts as a filter.
+The next pair of methods accept a string that is matched against the values of any string properties.
+The last method accepts a string that is matched against the names of classifications associated with an entity.

+In all cases the string value(s) provided are treated as a regular expression that is matched against the whole property value or classification name.

-For example, to find entities with property values of "coco-asset-123", "coco-asset-456", "coco-asset-789" you could specify a regexp e.g. "-asset-"
+To find entities with property values of "coco-asset-123", "coco-asset-456", "coco-asset-789" you could specify a regexp e.g. "coco-asset-.*"

-The regexp only needs to specify a possible substring of the value to match.
+To find an entity or relationship with a property value of "coco-asset-123" you need to specify a regexp that will match the whole string value, e.g. "coco-asset-.*", a substring is not sufficient.
+If you were to only specify a regexp of "coco-asset", it would not match the entity or relationship.

+Similarly, to find an entity with a classification with name "coco-classification-abc" you would need to to specify a regexp that will match the whole string value, e.g. "coco-classification-.*"

 ## Under the hood